MyCustomsInfo®

 Layer 3

-The audit identifies entries where 232 or 301 duty was overpaid (misclassification, incorrect origin, exclusion not applied) or underpaid (derivative article not declared, incorrect list assignment).
+The audit identifies entries where Section 232 or Section 301 duty was overpaid (misclassification, incorrect origin, exclusion not applied, sub-15% metal content threshold met) or underpaid (derivative article not declared, incorrect list assignment, melt-and-pour origin missed, smelt-and-cast origin missed).
 Overpayments route to PSC or Protest.
 Underpayments route to Prior Disclosure via customs counsel.

 301 rate